Do you work in Denmark and live in a neighbouring country?

 As a cross-border commuter you can use your driving license from your residence country.

 As a cross-border worker you are allowed to use your foreign registered vehicle to and from work in Denmark.
-If you return to your home country on a daily basis you don´t have to do anything, but is generally advisable always to keep a copy of your employment contract and your Danish health card in your vehicle.
+If you return to your home country on a daily basis you do not have to do anything, but is generally advisable always to keep a copy of your employment contract and your Danish health card in your vehicle.

 If you return to your home country once a week it is recommended to apply for permission to drive your foreign registered vehicle in Denmark by filling out Form 21.059 at www.skat.dk.
 Apply as soon as you start working in Denmark.
 Until you get your permission, you must bring the application whenever you drive in Denmark.
 Remember always to keep the permission in your car.